-The data summarized in this report track electricity generation and electricity use in each of the three independent system operator (ISO) regions fully or partially subject to the RGGI CO_2 Budget Trading Program (ISO-New England - "ISO-NE", New York ISO - "NYISO", and PJM).
-The data track total MWh of electricity used to serve electric load in each ISO (or portion of an ISO subject to RGGI, in the case of PJM), the actual or estimated CO_2 emissions (in short tons of CO_2) related to the generation of this electricity, and the associated lb CO_2 /MWh emission rate.
+The data summarized in this report track electricity generation and electricity use in each of the three independent system operator (ISO) regions fully or partially subject to the RGGI CO2 Budget Trading Program: ISO-New England (ISO-NE), New York ISO (NYISO), and PJM.
+The data track total MWh of electricity used to serve electric load in each ISO (or portion of an ISO subject to RGGI, in the case of PJM), the actual or estimated short tons of CO2 emissions related to the generation of this electricity, and the associated lb CO2/MWh emission rate.

 Throughout this report, references to "electric generation" and "electric load" include only that portion of electric generation or electric load dispatched or served through the regional transmission system administered by ISOs and tracked by individual ISOs.
-This excludes most electric generation output and electric load typically known as "behind-the-meter", which refers to electric generation that is not dispatched by ISOs, and electric load met through on-site electric generation facilities (e.g., industrial cogeneration and other smaller distributed generation resources, such as
+This excludes most electric generation output and electric load typically known as "behind-the-meter," which refers to electric generation that is not dispatched by ISOs, and electric load met through on-site electric generation facilities (e.g., industrial cogeneration and other smaller distributed generation resources, such as combined heat